Pelagicore/software-factory/docs/chapters/baseplatform/building-PELUX-sources.rst

     TEMPLATECONF=`pwd`/sources/meta-pelux/conf/variant/intel source sources/poky/oe-init-build-env build

-The script will create configs if there are no configs present, a message about created ``conf/local.conf`` and ``conf/bblayers.conf`` files is normal.
+The script will create configurations if there are no configurations present.
+A printout about creating ``conf/local.conf`` and ``conf/bblayers.conf`` is normal.

 Building the image
 ^^^^^^^^^^^^^^^^^^